Updates

 March 23, 2026

 - Snoqualmie City Council cleared its regular agenda to take public comment on the BESS.
 Approximately 35-40 residents spoke over two hours.
 The room exceeded fire code capacity.
 Speakers included a seismologist, mechanical engineer, family physician, financial advisor, and environmental justice advocate.
+Full meeting video.
 Full summary.

-- Sent follow-up letter to Snoqualmie City Council asking for a resolution, formal SEPA participation, annexation evaluation, and ESF #16 update.
+- Sent follow-up letter to Snoqualmie City Council asking for a resolution, formal SEPA participation, and ESF #16 update.

 March 17, 2026